 Summer Water Safety

-I do NOT swim well, so therefore my kids DO!
+I do NOT swim well, therefore my kids DO!
 It truly paid off.
-One time for example, one of my sons, when he was about ten years old saved the life of a younger boy because he knew how to swim.
+As an example, one of my sons, when he was about ten years old saved the life of a younger boy because he knew how to swim.

 Do you and your kids spend much time at the pools?